S-Ebadi/Linux-DevOps25/README.md

 One repo to rule them all,
 One pipeline to find them,
 One YAML to build them all,
-And in production bind them —
+And in production bind them.
 In the land of CI/CD where the logs lie deep.

 (– S-Ebadi, keeper of the main branch)